stretchdance/eqlabs-web/content/pages/about.md

     </div>
     <div class="col-lg-3 ">
         <h2>Molly Heaney-Corns, Sociocultural Lead</h2>
-        <p>Student & Former Canadian National Team Swimmer.
+        <p>Student and research nerd.
 Molly brings her background in gender studies and sociology, as well as her passion for working with disadvantaged groups, to her work as analyst.</p>
     </div>
 </div>